paulipa/sico-wiki/services/flightmanuals/wh-daytrips.md

 > {.is-warning}

 # Post-fleet
 After the daytrip is completed, the fleet will return to its initial formup system.
 Players that received a ship handout will be kindly asked to return them.
-Participation in the fleet will be registered through the use of the SICO FAT system.
+Participation in the fleet will be registered through the use of the LinkNet FAT system.

 Payouts will be distributed in a timely fashion so please, be patient :).

-> Players will receive ISK payouts depending on the total loot value and the number of sites they actively participated into (HVEN FC is excluded from payout).
-For complete transparency, the calculation will be displayed in the wormhole channel.
+> Players will receive ISK payouts depending on the total loot value and the number of sites they actively participated into (RVEN FC is excluded from payout).
+For complete transparency, the calculation will be posted in the wormhole channel.
 {.is-success}